sarajimenez/GSCN_workshop_2024/README.md

 ## Session-4

 1. Introduction to spatial transcriptomics

+## Acknowledments

+Special thanks to the scverse community (especially the developers and the maintainers of scanpy and squidpy packages) and all the Theis lab for valuable contributions.
+Huge thanks also go to [Roshan Sharma](https://www.mskcc.org/research/ski/labs/members/roshan-sharma) from Dana Pe'er's lab for kindly providing material for the workshop.